 All sites are categorized as 'good' according to the Tasmanian Recreational Water Guidelines with the exception of McKinly Beach which is 'moderate' (Fair).
-The 2022/23 summer season recreational water quality of the Southern Beaches remained stable overall with little changes shown in the sanitary surveys conducted and bacteriological sampling.
+The 2023/24 summer season recreational water quality of the Southern Beaches remained stable overall with one beach (Primrose) showing direct change in the sanitary survey, while all other recreational water bodies remained consistent with previous years.
+According to the Bureau Of meteorology (BOM), Southern parts of Tasmania experienced a drier than normal summer season and higher than average temperatures.
+This is similar to the 2022-2023 summer.

 The continued sub divisions and development on small blocks increasing urbanisation of the Southern Beaches means less natural vegetation and landforms; reducing natural beneficial stormwater filtration.
 A major factor for the McKinley St classification can be attributed to increasing high volume stormwater flow concentrations from sudden storm events due to climate change.
-Due to the sewer pump station requiring substantial upgrade to accommodate for the increased housing in Midway Point, McKinly Street will continue to decline in quality until TasWater upgrade their infrastructure.
+The sewer pump station has been upgraded to accommodate for the increased housing in Midway Point, McKinly Street.
 In general climate change and increased urbanisation may result in increased volumes of unfiltered runoff from hard surfaces, potentially resulting in lowering the recreational water quality, leading to poor health for humans and extinction of the already threatened handfish.